 \section{Introduction}

 Many real life interactions induce the exchange of texts, as in co-authorship networks, social networks or emails for instance.
 Since the storage capacity keeps increasing, networks with textual data on the edges become even more frequent.
 In order to make such networks, called communication networks, intelligible to humans, it is of great interest to gather information about the texts exchanged between the nodes and to summarise the connectivity structure.
 While those two questions have been studied independently, the work we propose aims at bridging the gap between the two by modelling the joint distribution of texts and edges.
-Indeed, this work aims at simultaneously modelling the connectivity of the nodes and the topics present in the exchanged texts to find meaningful clusters of nodes.
 To the best of our knowledge, the interest on making the two disciplines of topic modelling, when texts are present on the edges, and model-based graph clustering meets is recent and the methods that have been proposed only rely on the frequency of word within the documents without incorporating semantic meaning.
 In this paper, we propose to take advantage of pre-trained word embeddings in the topic-model as presented in \cite{dieng2020topic} in order to incorporate semantic meaning of the words and to obtain topic-meaningful clusters.
-Figure \ref{fig:scenario_C}, illustrates the necessity to combine graph clustering and topic modelling in order to distinguish all four clusters and to obtain more meaningful topics for each cluster.